glevinson/fundingAndMonitoringInfrastructure/README.md

 You can either interact with a mock system that is deployed in the Ethereum Goerli testnet or deploy your own.

 ### Goerli Deployed System
 I have deployed a ProjectMarketplace smart contract and created 3 mock project fundraises on the Ethereum Goerli testnet.
 These can be viewed on [OpenSea](https://testnets.opensea.io/collection/the-springdao-projectmarketplace-v2).
-Funds are raised in a mock coin called testUSDT.
+Funds are raised in a mock coin that I have named 'testUSDT'.
 The system, thus far, has the following addresses:

 - ProjectMarketplace: "0xd7bb862c137906160045814766af449A10c1FDFB"
 - 'Water System: Endanachan, Tanzania' Project Fundraise: "0x832d15990cE4C5EA34424A1CA22b325daA635Dbb"